 - U.S. District Court for the Northern District of Illinois, Chief Judge John F. Grady, 1989-1991

 Prior to law school, RJ worked seven years as a hardware and software design engineer for Honeywell, Inc., designing microprocessor based instrumentation and digital and analog circuitry for environmental control systems used in commercial buildings and complexes.
 He received the Honeywell Technical Excellence Award for his design of software and hardware controlled memory device and circuit board testing system.

 Government Enforcement and Corporate Investigations

-RJ’s experience includes extensive experience in investigating, prosecuting, and defending complex white-collar cases.
-While at the United States Attorney's Office for the District of Minnesota, RJ led the investigation and prosecution of hundreds of criminal cases, including cases involving bribery and corruption; bank, computer, healthcare, mail, securities, tax and wire fraud; false statements and claims; economic espionage; and environmental offenses (including the then two largest criminal environmental cases in Minnesota history).
-He also prosecuted numerous cases involving multi-defendant fraud conspiracies, conspiracies to defraud the United States, narcotics and violent crimes, gang-related crimes, and trafficking in counterfeit goods and copyright and trademark infringement cases.
+RJ’s extensive experience includes investigating, prosecuting, and defending complex white-collar cases.
+While at the United States Attorney's Office for the District of Minnesota, RJ led the investigation and prosecution of hundreds of criminal cases involving bribery and corruption; bank, computer, healthcare, mail, securities, tax and wire fraud; false statements and claims; economic espionage; and environmental offenses (including the then two largest criminal environmental cases in Minnesota history).
+He also prosecuted many multi-defendant fraud conspiracies, conspiracies to defraud the United States, national and multi-national drug trafficking and firearm conspiracies, gang-related crimes, economic espionage and misappropriation of trade secrets cases and cases involving trafficking in counterfeit goods and copyright and trademark infringement.

-Since returning to private practice, RJ has defended numerous government enforcement actions and conducted internal investigations involving allegations of bribery and corrupt practices (including alleged FCPA violations and corrupt practices in Brazil, China, France, Panama, Qatar, Singapore, South Korea, Taiwan and the United Kingdom); theft of trade secrets; environmental violations; fraud (bank, computer, healthcare, mail, securities, tax and wire); false claims and statements under the FCA; adulterated and misbranded drugs and medical devices; off-label promotion; and economic espionage.
+Since returning to private practice, RJ has helped clients in responding to government enforcement actions and conducting internal investigations involving allegations of bribery and corrupt practices (including FCPA and public corruption matters); theft of trade secrets and economic espionage; environmental violations; fraud (federal grants and funding, bank, computer, healthcare, mail, securities, tax and wire); false statements, false claims under the FCA; adulterated and misbranded drugs and medical devices; and off-label promotion.

 News & Resources